monofone/BlageJsUserBundle/Resources/doc/README.markdown

 The parameter part with the objectName can be omitted as 'User' is the default value.

+Now you can easily access you defined Userproperties via User.propertiname

+as in User.username

 In app/config.yml you can define more fields to be populated

     // app/config.yml